 The TOE ensures that all information flows from the TOE do not contain residual information from previous traffic.
-Packets are padded with zeros.
+Packets are padded with zeroes.
 Residual data is never transmitted from the TOE.

-1.6.4 Identification and authentication
+1.6.4 Identification and Authentication

 The TOE performs two types of authentication: device-level authentication of the remote device (VPN peers) and user authentication for the Authorized Administrator of the TOE.
 Device-level authentication allows the TOE to establish a secure channel with a trusted peer.
 The secure channel is established only after each device authenticates the other.
 Device-level authentication is performed via IKE/IPsec mutual authentication.
+The TOE supports use of IKEv1 (ISAKMP) and IKEv2 pre-shared keys for authentication of IPsec tunnels.
 The IKE phase authentication for the IPsec communication channel between the TOE and authentication server and between the TOE and syslog server is considered part of the Identification and Authentication security functionality of the TOE.

 The TOE provides authentication services for administrative users to connect to the TOE's secure CLI administrator interface.
 The TOE requires Authorized Administrators to authenticate prior to being granted access to any of the management functionality.
-The TOE can be configured to require a minimum password length of 15 characters as well as mandatory password complexity rules.
+The TOE can be configured to require a minimum password length of 15 characters.
 The TOE provides administrator authentication against a local user database.
 Password-based authentication can be performed on the serial console or SSH interfaces.
 The SSHv2 interface also supports authentication using SSH keys.
-The TOE optionally supports use of a RADIUS or TACACS+ AAA server (part of the IT Environment) for authentication of administrative users attempting to connect to the TOE's CLI.
+The TOE optionally supports use of a RADIUS AAA server (part of the IT Environment) for authentication of administrative users attempting to connect to the TOE's CLI.